A T-bone steak from Capitol Bar and Grill, one of Canberra’s most recommended steakhouses in Canberra? Photo: QT Canberra.

 What makes a great steakhouse?

 - Quality produce.
 The quality of produce is one of the key indicators setting mediocre steakhouses apart from the best.
-With restaurant grade produce literally sitting at our doorstep there are no excuses for anything but quality.
-Look for steakhouses that offer a variety of premium cuts with a paddock to plate philosophy.
+With restaurant-grade produce at our doorstep, there are no excuses for anything but quality.
+Look for steakhouses that offer a variety of premium cuts with a paddock-to-plate philosophy.
 Your server should be well versed on what the animal was fed and where it was sourced.
-Moreover, any details around the cut and aging time should be easily offered. and how the meat has been aged.
-And the best steakhouses will feature a selection of cuts to cater to personal preferences.
+Moreover, any details around the cut, and ageing time and method, should be easily offered.
+The best steakhouses will feature a selection of cuts to cater to personal preferences.

 - Cooked to perfection.
 There is no hiding when it comes to cooking steak.
-And the best steakhouses embrace this challenge presenting perfectly cooked morsels every time.
-Indeed, each restaurant will have its own unique way of preparing and presenting steak.
-Though many will offer the opportunity for their customers customise this.
-From rare, to medium, well done, and every iteration in between the kitchen should cook accordingly.
+The best steakhouses embrace this challenge, presenting perfectly cooked morsels every time.
+Indeed, each restaurant will have its own way of preparing and presenting steak.
+However, many will offer the opportunity for their patrons to customise this.
+The kitchen should turn out consistent high-quality results, from rare to medium and well done, and every iteration in between.

 - Perfect pairings.
-While steak will be the hero dish for many, the finest steakhouses also offer a selection of side dishes and condiments to enhance it flavour.
+While steak will be the hero dish for many, the finest steakhouses also offer a selection of side dishes and condiments to enhance the meat’s flavour.
 Look for a balanced offering including carbohydrates and greens, along with any condiments to your liking.
 Great steakhouses also understand the importance of the complete dining experience.
-As such, they pair each course accordingly creating a culinary journey with the steak front and centre.
-The same ethos often applies with the beverage selection, which makes light work for diners.
+As such, they pair each course accordingly, creating a culinary journey with the steak front and centre.
+The same ethos often applies to the beverage selection, which makes light work for diners.

 - Sizzling service.
-Industry leading service is often a hallmark of great steakhouse.
+Industry-leading service is often a hallmark of a great steakhouse.
 From the telephone manner upon booking to the farewell at exit, the best steakhouses have service that sizzles.
-These establishments should be staffed by the best in the business, with years of experience, and a flair for communication.
-Not only should your hosts be friendly; they should know steak – and the menu inside out.
+These establishments should be staffed by the best in the business, with years of experience and a flair for communication.
+Not only should your hosts be friendly, they should know steak – and the menu – inside out.

-- Warm & welcoming.
-Whilst a great steak can be found in any location, the best steakhouses offer a warm and welcoming environment.
-Whether it is the notable décor, buzz of other diners, or the music in your ears look for something memorable.
-A lively atmosphere works wonders on the overall dining experience so find a venue to matches your mood.
+- Warm and welcoming.
+While a great steak can be found in any location, the best steakhouses offer a warm and welcoming environment.
+Whether it is the notable decor, the buzz of other diners or the music in your ears, look for something memorable.
+A lively atmosphere works wonders on the overall dining experience, so find a venue that matches your mood.

 The best steakhouses in Canberra